xianghuzhao/kdfcrypt/README.md

 1. Algorithm: Could be one of `argon2id`, `argon2i`, `scrypt`, `pbkdf`, `hkdf`.
 2. Param: String for the KDF param.
-Different items are separated by ",".
+Different items are separated by comma "`,`".
 The detailed items vary among different KDFs.
 3. RandomSaltLength: The length for the random salt in byte.
 If `Salt` is not empty, `RandomSaltLength` will be ignored.
 4. Salt: Salt for the hash.